albar965/albar965.github.io/littlenavmap-faq.md

 #### I found an issue or have a proposal [**▲**](#top) [🔗](#issue-proposal) {#issue-proposal}

-All ideas and bugs are collected in the [Github Issues](https://github.com/albar965/littlenavmap/issues) for _Little Navmap_.
+All ideas and bugs are collected in the [GitHub Issues](https://github.com/albar965/littlenavmap/issues) for _Little Navmap_.

 First check if your idea or finding is already covered there.

-If not you can register at Github and write an issue.
+If not you can register at GitHub and write an issue.
 Alternatively, you can send me an email and I put this on my internal list or create an issue for bigger tasks.

 For errors send me a bug report in the